Wall Street sets records on trade progress optimism

 Volume on U.S. exchanges was 6.55 billion shares, compared to the 7.03 billion average for the full session over the last 20 trading days.

-Reporting by Chuck Mikolajczak; Editing by Cynthia Osterman
+Reporting by Chuck Mikolajczak; Editing by Cynthia Osterman and Sonya Hepinstall